SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 * Currency **_issuers_** do not, and cannot logically, use tax return for their spending.
-* Currency **_users_** like you and I do not use tax return for our spending either, because we have legal authority to impose taxes.
+* Currency **_users_** like you and I do not use tax return for our spending either, because we do not have legal authority to impose taxes in the first place.
 * Special currency **_users_** like provincial or municipal governments) do not need tax receipts for their funding either,
-* but local currency-using governments that do not receive sufficient central government grant funds can be forced to impose taxes to get funds (numbers, scorepoints, in their bank accounts).
+* but local currency-using branches of governments that do not receive sufficient central government grant funds can be forced to impose taxes to get funds (numbers, scorepoints, in their bank accounts).

 > The *myth* is that governments need to get their own currency off tax-payers before they can spend it!